Packetdancer/evennia-sandbox/README.md

 	evennia migrate

+If you're running a current development version of Evennia 0.8, you can recreate the missing files by doing:

+	evennia --initmissing

-Once the database is created, type
+Once the database is created and you have the logs directory created, type

 	evennia start